EnricoPicci/scopone-ng-react/README.md

 ### DEPLOYMENT

 To deploy the package as AWS Lambda function, the [Serveless Framework](https://www.serverless.com/) is used.

-Install the Serverless Framework if not already installed (see https://www.serverless.com/framework/docs/getting-started/ for instruction on how to install it).
+Install the Serverless Framework locally using the command `npm install`.
+Note that the file `package.json` is present in the `server` forder just to allow install the [Serveless Framework](https://www.serverless.com/).

+The url of the mongo database to be used has to be set in the `server/.env`.
+Copy the file `server/.env-sample` to `server/.env` file and change the value of the `MONGO_CONNECTION` variable to the connection string pointing to the mongo db instance to be used (the form of the connection string should be in this format `mongodb+srv://user:password@my-cluster.mongodb.net/scopone?retryWrites=true&w=majority`).

-To deploy the package as AWS Lambda run the command `sls deploy --mongo_connection "mongoConnectionUrl" --mongo_database scopone_lambda`.
+To deploy the package as AWS Lambda run the command `npx sls deploy`.
 The `serverless.yml` can be found in the `server` folder.

 If the deployment succeeds, it prints on the console the url for the endpoint of the WebSocket server (in a format similar to `wss://an-id-of-endpoint.execute-api.an-aws-region.amazonaws.com/dev`).
 Take note of it since it will be used to configure the client.